Academic Information

 Academic Warning

-A student receives an academic warning when, during any fall or spring semester, his or her semester GPA falls below 2.0 while the cumulative grade-point average is 2.0 or above.
-The academic record of a student who receives an academic warning for two or more consecutive semesters will be reviewed by the Whitworth Educational Review Board, and the student may be placed on probation.
+A student receives an academic warning when, during any fall or spring semester, their semester GPA falls below 2.0 while the cumulative grade-point average is 2.0 or above.
+The academic record of a student who receives an academic warning for two or more consecutive semesters will be reviewed by the Whitworth Educational Review Board and the student may be placed on probation.
 Extracurricular activities are not limited by an academic warning.

 Academic Probation